shizu-org/zeitgeist/3rdParty/shizu-alpha/libraries/runtime/documentation/Shizu_State_destroy.md

 *Details*
 See [Shize_State_destroy](Shizu_State_destroy.md) for more information.
-Multiple calls to `Shizu_State_create` increment the reference count of that singleton.
+Multiple calls to `Shizu_State_create` increment the reference count of that singleton object.

 *Success*
 The `Shizu_State` object pointed to by `SELF` was destroyed.